 Looking through the third gate into the ruins of Daulatabad.
 Ibn Battuta, no prude he, reported that "the inhabitants of Dawlat Abad belong to the tribe of the Marhata, whose women God has endowed with special beauty, particularly in their noses and eyebrows.
 They have in intercourse a deliciousness and a knowledge of erotic movements beyond that of other women."

 The women are not on display, and neither is most of the city they knew, except for the hilltop fortress.
-Here, a step well, dedicated to the goddess Saraswati.
-It was once filled with water brought in a pipe from a reservoir outside the city.
+This step well, dedicated to the goddess Saraswati, was once filled with water brought in a pipe from a reservoir outside the city.
 An inscription dates the tank to 1322.

-A second tank, the so-called elephant or hathi tank.
-Beyond it is an inner wall and, above that, the cliff that rims the citadel.
-Atop the cliff, on the right, is a small building marking the outlet of a staircase that winds in a tunnel through the rock behind the cliff and provides access to the summit.
+A second tank, the so-called hathi or elephant tank.
+Beyond it is an inner wall and cliff that rim the citadel.
+Atop the cliff, on the right, is a small building marking the outlet of a staircase that winds in a vertical tunnel through the rock to provide access to the summit.

 The city's main mosque, the jami masjid, is now a Hindu temple.
-Call it payback: the columns were originally taken from a Hindu temple.
+Call it payback: the columns, after all, were originally taken from a Hindu temple.
 The building has also been a Jain temple.
 Atop the hill is a pavilion whose wide veranda, overlooking the city, was used by Shah Jahan.

 Adjoining the mosque is the Chand Minar, or moon tower.
 It was built in 1435 by Alauddin Bhamani to commemorate the Bahmani seizure of the fort from the Delhi sultanate.
 The Bahmanis continued to control the city until 1526.
 The color is modern; originally, the tower was covered with blue tiles.